Seasonal Shopper’s Calendar.

 • Summer Sports Equipment

-Air conditioners, used autos, bathing suits, summer clothes, bedding, carpeting, craft supplies, fabrics, furniture, furs, home appliances, July 4 post-holiday decorations and food ( hotdogsand ground beef), lingerie, paper goods, radio and stereo equipment, rugs, shoes, summer sports equipment and sportswear and washers and dryers.
+Air conditioners, used autos, bathing suits, summer clothes, bedding, carpeting, craft supplies, fabrics, furniture, garden supplies, home appliances, July 4 post-holiday decorations and food, hosiery, (hotdogs and ground beef, condiments, sodas), lingerie, paper goods, radio and stereo equipment, refrigerators, rugs/floor coverings, shoes, swim suits, summer sports equipment and sportswear and washers and dryers.

 Behr paint goes on rebate every three day weekend at Home Depot and has a better color selection.
 It is also highly rated on Consumer Reports as best paint for your $$.
 (4th of July??)